AdarshVashist/TriwifiHack/README.md

 # DriFiCrack
-_DriFiCrack is for only Android Rooted_
+_DriFiCrack is for only Android Rooted_YAY

 DriFiCrack is a **brute-force** tool to crack Wi-Fi passwords on WPA2/WPA3 protected networks using brute force techniques.
 DriFiCrack is designed for educational purposes only, and should only be used on networks